Oxilofrine

 Oxilofrine, sold under the brand names Carnigen and Suprifen among others, is a sympathomimetic medication which has been used as an antihypotensive agent and cough suppressant.
 It is taken by mouth.

 Oxilofrine acts as a norepinephrine releasing agent and hence is an indirectly acting sympathomimetic.
 It is a substituted amphetamine and is closely related to ephedrine (with oxilofrine also being known as 4-hydroxyephedrine).

 Oxilofrine was first developed in the 1930s.
 It is mostly no longer marketed today.

 Pharmacology

+Pharmacodynamics

 Oxilofrine is described as an ephedrine-like indirectly acting sympathomimetic and antihypotensive agent.
 It acts as a norepinephrine releasing agent and indirectly activates the α- and β-adrenergic receptors.
 The drug has positive inotropic effects (increases myocardial contractility).

-Pharmacology 2

 As an α-adrenergic receptor agonist, Oxilofrine activates the Alpha-1 adrenergic receptor.
 Activation of said receptor causes vasoconstriction, which is likely how it treats cough.
 By that mechanism, secretion of mucus into the airway would be dampened, thus reducing the urge to cough.
 It's also postulated that Oxilofrine acts as a sigma-1 receptor agonist, since it shares structural similarities to dextromethorphan and methamphetamine, two other sigma-1 receptor agonists.